BeeStation/BeeStation-Hornet/code/datums/components/COMPONENT_TEMPLATE.md

 		send_to_playing_players(myargtwo)

 /datum/component/mycomponent/RegisterWithParent()
-	// RegisterSignal can take a signal name by itself, RegisterSignal(parent, COMSIG_NOT_REAL, PROC_REF(signalproc))
+	// RegisterSignal can take a signal name by itself.
+	RegisterSignal(parent, COMSIG_NOT_REAL, PROC_REF(signalproc))

 	// or a list of them to assign to the same proc